C++ Bit Operations

 // sizeof(Packed) == 4 (typically)

-Bit fields are convenient but have unspecified layout (no portable bit ordering, packing).
-For wire formats, prefer manual masks-and-shifts over bit fields.
+- Bit fields — unspecified layout (no portable bit ordering or packing).
+For wire formats, prefer manual masks + shifts.